DZOZ-DTV: Channel history

-Prior to 2006, ZOE Broadcasting Network operated as an independent station on VHF Channel 11 in Metro Manila.
+Before 2006, ZOE Broadcasting Network operated as an independent station on VHF Channel 11 in Metro Manila.
 The network acquired the channel in 1998 from Delta Broadcasting System following a settlement.
 By 2005, ZOE entered a lease agreement with Citynet Network Marketing and Productions, Inc. (a subsidiary of GMA Network, Inc.), granting Citynet full control of ZOE-TV Channel 11 in exchange for airing ZOE-produced programs on GMA's schedule and upgrading its transmitter facility at the GMA Tower of Power in Quezon City.
 The partnership ended on June 4, 2019, after GMA cited rising lease costs in its 2018 financial report, prompting Channel 11 to cease operations the next day.
 The channel resumed broadcasting in June 2020 from a new transmitter in Antipolo, becoming the primary terrestrial carrier for ABS-CBN Corporation's programming following the latter’s franchise expiration in May 2020.
 It rebranded as A2Z in October 2020.

 ZOE Broadcasting Network initiated test broadcasts on UHF Channel 33 in May 2006, airing limited programs like the job-search show Future Finder ahead of its formal relaunch as DZOZ-TV on November 27, 2006.
 The relaunch followed a blocktime agreement with Makati-based Estima, Inc., resulting in the launch of UniversiTV, a student-oriented channel featuring evening and overnight programming.
 Initially airing from 4:00 p.m. to 8:00 a.m., UniversiTV later reduced its broadcast hours to 4:00 a.m. before ceasing operations on March 10, 2008, due to low ratings and advertiser disinterest.
 ZOE temporarily filled the schedule with entertainment programs and a morning news show under the ZTV 33 brand, while UniversiTV transitioned to a pay-TV format before shutting down entirely by 2010.